-Those attending as representatives of one or more shareholders with voting rights must provide proof of identity as well as the written proxy.
+Those attending as representatives of one or more shareholders with voting rights must provide proof of identity.

-On arrival, each shareholder is given a full set of documents relating to attendance at the meeting.
+On arrival, each shareholder is given a full set of documents that are useful for participation in the meeting.

-Pursuant to article 7 of the Regulation, every shareholder has the right to take the floor on any of the agenda items, and to make observations and formulate proposals.
+Pursuant to article 7 of the Regulation, each shareholder has the right to take the floor on any of the agenda items, and to make observations and formulate proposals.

-Requests to speak can be made up until the point when the Chairman declares discussion on the matter closed.
+Requests to speak can be made up to the point when the Chairman declares discussion on the matter closed.